We Analyzed the Future Direction of BigCommerce Holdings Inc. (BIGC), Here is What We Found

 Analysts’ Opinion of BIGC

-Piper Sandler, on the other hand, stated in their research note that they expect to see BIGC reach a price target of $83.
-The rating they have provided for BIGC stocks is “Overweight” according to the report published on November 18th, 2020.
+Many brokerage firms have already submitted their reports for BIGC stocks, with KeyBanc Capital Markets repeating the rating for BIGC by listing it as a “Overweight.”
+The predicted price for BIGC in the upcoming period, according to KeyBanc Capital Markets is $75 based on the research report published on February 24th of the current year 2021.

-Truist gave a rating of “Buy” to BIGC, setting the target price at $95 in the report published on November 16th of the previous year.
+Piper Sandler gave a rating of “Overweight” to BIGC, setting the target price at $83 in the report published on November 18th of the previous year.

-During the last 5 trading sessions, BIGC fell by -15.35%, in comparison to the 20-day moving average, which settled at $78.65.
-In addition, BigCommerce Holdings Inc. saw -1.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BIGC fell by -5.29%, in comparison to the 20-day moving average, which settled at $77.72.
+In addition, BigCommerce Holdings Inc. saw 5.47% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading